supplepentan/penta_real_esrgan/README.md

 This is Browser-App makeing from Real-ESRGAN.
-Using tools are FastAPI, Poetry of Python to backend-side, and Vue,js, Vite, Typescript, TailwindCSS of Javascript to frontend-side.
+Using tools are FastAPI, Poetry of Python to backend-side, and Vue.js, Vite, Typescript, TailwindCSS of Javascript to frontend-side.

 # Usage